Podcasts For Lead Generation: A Complete Guide Of What To Know

 - Bottom Of the Funnel (BOFU): For example, Demos, testimonials, and free trials

 The more top-funnel content, the more you can attract your ideal customer.
 While it may be challenging to do all forms of content, it assures the business that it is not leaving any leads on the table.
+Either way the simplest way to get them into your funnel is by offering a middle-of-the-funnel offering after submitting an email address.

 Setting Up A Podcast For Lead Generation